Jbleezy/BO1-Reimagined/README.md

 * QED: 100% chance of random powerup if thrown near a powerup
 * Shang spikes: if a player is off the ground at any time during its .4 activation startup time, then the spikes don't activate
 * Make timers text all line up with eachother
-* Add 1 second spawn delay when full horde is spawned in
 * Add game_mod as a submodule on github
-* Add fade when changing round number color to black on NML
 * Freeze Gun: make zombies crumple away instantly if they dropped a powerup
 * Check if zombies eyes fx should be deleting on death
 * Get WaW weapon files of classic map weapons working